 The constants 4 and 0 are introduced for performance reasons.
-The number 4 is the size of a variable set in bytes.
-Since one variable set in this case stores only a single FP32 value, each variable set has a size of four bytes.
-Similarly, the number 0 represents the index of the value within the variable set.
+The number 4 is the size of a data point in bytes.
+Since one data point in this case stores only a single FP32 value, each data point has a size of four bytes.
+Similarly, the number 0 represents the index of the value within the data point.
 More precisely, this is the offset in bytes from